simeononsecurity/simeononsecurity.ch/content/it-career-playbook/moving-up-in-it/earning-certifications-and-advancing-in-it/index.en.md

 ---
-title: "Earning Certifications and Advancing in IT: A Promotion Strategy Guide"
+title: "Earning Certifications and Advancing in IT"
 draft: false
 toc: true
 date: 2026-07-22